Tinkerforge/doc/en/source/Software/API_Bindings_MATLAB.rst

 Requirements
 ------------

-* MATLAB or Octave 3.6 with Java support
+* MATLAB or Octave 3.6 or newer with Java support

 .. _api_bindings_matlab_install: